Affiliate Disclosure: All links earn commissionReading Time: 36 minutes

 oHR Accuracy & GPS Accuracy

-Polar have made a big play about wanting to be the best sports device for oHR and GPS accuracy.
+Polar has made a big play about wanting to be the best sports device for oHR and GPS accuracy.
 I have undertaken a lot of testing with both Vantage devices and the detailed look at many respects of accuracy is linked to below.
 I’ll first just summarise the differences

 - Elevation Accuracy – Good

 - OHR Accuracy – As good as Garmin/Suunto’s current tech and hopefully with further improvements to come from PRECISION PRIME.
 Swimming HR is included and is OK.
 The usual suspects affect oHR accuracy especially bumpy roads and free weights.
 I found wearing it tight and keeping my forearms warm improved accuracy.
+Edit: as of 21 Jun 2019 I thought that Garmin’s latest ELEVATE HR sensor was market-leading BUT NOW PRIME seems *BETTER* – caution, warmer weather improves results for this kind of tech

 - GPS Accuracy – Not good on the Vantage V. Needs work.
+(Edit: As of 21 Jun 2019 – GPS is better)

 - GPS Accuracy – Acceptably good on the Vantage M and on par with Garmin 935.
 Hoping for even more!